Test Content for Health Activities Literacy Tests

 Test time: About one hour is required.
 These tests are not timed or speeded.
 Instead, test takers can work at their own pace within a reasonable period of time.

-Scores: Scores are provided in five-point increments, from 0 to 500, along a single health literacy scale and broken into one of five levels of literacy proficiency.
+Scores: Scores are provided in five-point increments, from 0 to 500, along a single health literacy scale and are broken into one of five levels of literacy proficiency.

 The score can be used to characterize an individual's performance, in terms of national and international survey results, and to describe an individual's strengths and weaknesses with respect to the types of literacy tasks they can perform.

-The primary differences between the full-length test and the locator are the number of test items each person receives and the amount of testing time that is required.
+The primary differences between the full-length test and the locator test are the number of test items each person receives and the amount of testing time that is required.